Yahya Sinwar

 During the 2014 military conflict known as Operation Protective Edge, where Israel sought to degrade and destroy Hamas’s military and terrorist infrastructure in Gaza, Sinwar served as one of the terror group’s senior military leaders.
 When a cease-fire was eventually being negotiated, he pressed Hamas to exact additional concessions from Israel as prerequisites for a pause in the fighting.

-In 2015 the U.S. government placed Sinwar on its terrorism blacklist.
+In 2015, the U.S. government placed Sinwar on its terrorism blacklist.

 According to a February 13, 2017 New York Times report: “Mr. Sinwar is believed to have been behind the detention, torture and killing of a Hamas commander, Mahmoud Ishtiwi, who was initially held for embezzlement in 2015.
 Months later he [Ishtiwi] was killed, accused of committing ‘moral crimes’ — amid suspicions of gay sex — that Mr. Sinwar apparently feared could lead to extortion and compromise Hamas.”

 In a secret election which was held in February 2017, Sinwar was named to replace Ismail Haniyeh as the head of Hamas’s Gaza operations.
-The Clarion Project reports that Sinwar, in his acceptance speech following his electoral triumph, “spoke of resorting to all measures to free Hamas prisoners from Israeli jails, recognized as code words for the green light to kidnap Israeli civilian and soldiers to use as bargaining chips.”
+The Clarion Project reported that Sinwar, in his acceptance speech following his electoral triumph, “spoke of resorting to all measures to free Hamas prisoners from Israeli jails, recognized as code words for the green light to kidnap Israeli civilian and soldiers to use as bargaining chips.”
 Sinwar’s victory, said Tel Aviv University political science professor Shaul Mishal, “indicates that Hamas’s military wing, which is more hardline and extreme than the political leadership, has taken charge of an important position in Hamas’s leadership.”

 According to a February 2017 report in The Guardian: “Sinwar’s outlook … is far more narrowly focused on Gaza than [Khaled] Meshal’s or other members of the old guard in Hamas’s political leadership, who are concerned with the long-running national unity talks with Mahmoud Abbas’s Fatah in the West Bank.
 Since his release by Israel in 2011, Sinwar has built up his power in the secretive military wing and is believed to have ordered the execution of a top rival last year in a power struggle.”

-Over the years, Sinwar has cultivated a reputation as a fanatical, uncompromising zealot for the cause of Islamic supremacy and the annihilation of the Jews.
-For example, the Israeli newspaper Haartez reports that “Palestinians who have met with Sinwar characterize him … as someone who speaks in apocalyptic terms about perpetual war with Israel.”
-Similarly, the website IsraelStreet.org portrays Sinwar as someone known for his “unpredictable bursts of violence that have caused all of those in Gaza, including Hamas members, to fear him.”
-And Yaron Blum, a former senior official in the Israeli domestic intelligence agency known as Shin Bet, describes Sinwar as follows: “He is charismatic, he is not corrupt, he is modest and he advocates action….
+Over the years, Sinwar cultivated a reputation as a fanatical, uncompromising zealot for the cause of Islamic supremacy and the annihilation of the Jews.
+For example, the Israeli newspaper Haartez reported that “Palestinians who have met with Sinwar characterize him … as someone who speaks in apocalyptic terms about perpetual war with Israel.”
+Similarly, the website IsraelStreet.org portrayed Sinwar as someone known for his “unpredictable bursts of violence that have caused all of those in Gaza, including Hamas members, to fear him.”
+And Yaron Blum, a former senior official in the Israeli domestic intelligence agency known as Shin Bet, described Sinwar as follows: “He is charismatic, he is not corrupt, he is modest and he advocates action….
 He will do all he can to carry out terror attacks.”

 In early May 2018, Sinwar encouraged the hordes of Gazan demonstrators who, since March 30, had been protesting the imminent relocation of the U.S. embassy from Tel Aviv to Jerusalem, a move that was slated to occur on May 14, the 70th anniversary of Israel’s creation as a sovereign state.
 Moreover, Sinwar encouraged the demonstrators to storm through the fence separating Gaza from Israel, even if they had to lose their lives in the process.
 “We would rather die as martyrs than die out of oppression and humiliation,” he told a group of hundreds of young Gazans.
 “We are ready to die, and tens of thousands will die with us.”
 The next day, Sinwar asked: “What’s the problem with hundreds of thousands of people parading through a fence that’s not a border?
 What’s the problem with an influx like that?”